Sign in to continue

 The JPG has become the most common image format worldwide.
 People are able to capture JPGs with digital cameras and smartphones, create graphics using the software, upload these pictures to social media, share them on an email, and more.

-• These images offer high resolution.
-The JPG format supports 24-bit color (which includes as many as 16 million different colors).
-This is why JPG photos have been used for encoding and compressing digital images with a high resolution.
+• These pictures offer high resolution.
+The JPG supports 24-bit color (which includes as many as 16 million different colors).
+This is why JPG photos have been used for encoding and compressing digital footage with a high resolution.

 • JPEG file sizes are smaller.
 If you think of JPG to PNG or BMP comparison, the JPGs will be relatively more compact in size.
 This makes it much more suitable for distributing online or storing.